-It should be borne in mind that unlike in the case of a corporate merger, conversion or division, where rights and obligations are transferred through “universal succession” (because the enterprise of the merged, divided or converted company is transferred as a whole), transfer of an enterprise results in “singular succession”.
+It should be borne in mind that unlike in the case of a corporate merger, conversion or division, where rights and obligations held by the company are transferred through “universal succession,” transfer of an enterprise results in “singular succession.”
 In the case of singular succession, the ability to assign each right or assume each obligation is examined individually, in light of specific regulations or contractual provisions which may prevent or restrict transferability to a third party.

 Under Civil Code Art.
 551, a transaction involving an enterprise covers everything included in the enterprise unless otherwise provided in the transaction or by specific regulations.
 Thus, under an agreement selling an enterprise, concessions, licences and permits pass to the buyer, unless otherwise provided by mandatorily applicable regulations, decisions of competent authorities, or the terms of the agreement.
 It should be borne in mind in this respect that in the case of sale of an enterprise, succession applies only to assets and not obligations.
 If a transaction involving an enterprise includes contracts, effective transfer of the obligations arising under the contracts requires the consent of the other party (the creditor) under each contract.
 If the seller of the enterprise wishes to transfer to the buyer only certain elements of the enterprise, it is necessary to include appropriate provisions in the agreement for sale of the enterprise.

 Transfer of an enterprise or organised part of an enterprise also results by operation of law in transfer of the employees of the enterprise (or the employees whose work is connected with the part of the enterprise that is being sold).